AndersDeath/diary2/000-current.md

 # 20 April - Samstag - Berlin - Venice - 576 Tag der Einwanderung - Cold Cloudy

 For some reasons I was really nervous today.
 The main things and the event of the day was our flight to Venice.
 Dream comes true.
 So, I nocied that when I have a flight I become a little bit aggressive.
-I belive that it's some kind of inner
+I believe that it's some kind of inner problem.